oomlout/oomlout_oomp_builder/navigation/oobb/part/mounting_plate_top/02_02_03_rh_m3_nm_aliexpress_usb_micro_breakout_01/part/readme.md

-# Oobb Part Mounting Plate Top 02 02 03 Rh M3 Nm Aliexpress Usb Micro Breakout 01
+# Oobb Part Mounting Plate Top 02 02 03 Rh M3 Nm Aliexpress USB Micro Breakout 01

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base